AsemAlalami/Laravel-Advanced-Filter/README.md

 Normal Field options:
 - field name is the column name
 - alias is the key that you want to send it in the request
-- data-type set from model casts by default, if you want to set custom data-type use `setDatatype`
+- data-type set from model `casts` by default, if you want to set custom data-type use `setDatatype`
 - operators, field will accept all operators unless you use `setExceptedOperators` to exclude some operators
 - a relational field, only set field name by `.` separator `channel.name`, `channel.type.name`
+    > you can define field by `.` separator, but consider it as a non relational field by assign `false` for `inRelation` parameter
+    ```php
+    $this->addField('channels.name', 'channel_name', false);
+    ```
-- customize query, you can make a scope for the field to customize filter behavier, scope name must be combined 3 sections :
+- customize a query, you can make a scope for the field to customize a filter behavior, scope name must be combined 3 sections :
     - scope
     - `prefix_scope_function`value of the key in config file (`where` is the default)
-    - attribute name(or function name)
+    - attribute name(or relation name) for example `email`
     ```php
     public function scopeWhereEmail(Builder $builder, Field $field, string $operator, $value, $conjunction = 'and')
     ```